camunda/camunda-docs-static/get-started/content/cmmn10/instantiate-test.md

 INFORMATION: Process Application Loan Approval CMMN successfully deployed.
 </pre>

-# Verify the deployment with Camunda Tasklist
+# Verify the Deployment with Camunda Tasklist

 Now use Camunda Tasklist to check if the case was instantiated.
 Go to Camunda Tasklist (<a href="http://localhost:8080/camunda/app/tasklist" target="_blank">http://localhost:8080/camunda/app/tasklist</a>).